jedie/micropython-sonoff-webswitch/README.md

 * schedule multiple timers
 * OTA updates (currently without directory support)
 * turn the switch on/off by the web page or the device button
+* checkbox for each day of the week where timers are active (Currently only stored in RTC RAM!)
 * Reset the device by long pressing the button
 * supports multiple WIFI credentials